Efficient Extensional Binary Tries: Introduction

 These criteria led to a preliminary design for a data structure and its algebraic interface: binary tries, also called positive trees (for reasons that will become clear).
 This data structure was used in the CompCert C compiler, the Verified Software Toolchain (VST), the Verasco verified static analyzer, and in other applications.
-In the process, we have learned to demand more and more criteria of efficiency and provability from them: \begin{enumerate} \item[] \emph{Core Requirements} \item Basic operators: \lstinline{empty} (the finite map with an empty domain), \lstinline{get} (the lookup operator), and \lstinline{set} (the update operator). \item Proofs\footnote{All proofs mentioned in this paper are machine-checked unless explicitly noted otherwise.} of basic laws: \lstinline{get $i$ empty = None}, \lstinline{get $i$ (set $i$ $v$ $m$) = Some $v$}, \lstinline{$i\not=j~\rightarrow$ get $i$ (set $j$ $v$ $m$) = get $i$ $m$}. \item A purely functional implementation, which rules out (for example) hash tables. \item A \emph{persistent} semantics, so that \lstinline{set $j$ $v$ $m$} does not destroy $m$; this arises naturally from the purely functional implementation. \item Efficient representation of keys. \item Efficient asymptotic time complexity of \lstinline{get} and \lstinline{set} operations, as extracted to OCaml. \item Linear-time computation of the list of key-binding pairs of a finite-map, in sorted order by key, with proofs of its properties. \item Linear-time combining two finite maps $m_1$ and $m_2$ with function $f$ yielding a map $m$ such that, at any key $i$, $m(i)=f(m_1(i),m_2(i))$; with proofs of its properties. \item[]~ \item[] \emph{Extended Requirements} \item Efficiency in the face of sparseness: that is, if the magnitude of individual keys is much greater than the number of keys bound in the map. \item Efficiency not only as extracted to OCaml, but also as represented in Coq and computed within Coq. \item Extensionality: the property that $(\forall i.~m_1(i)=m_2(i))~\rightarrow~m_1=m_2$.
-This allows Liebniz equality to be used in proofs about the larger systems in which the finite maps are embedded; otherwise, equivalence relations must be used, which is less convenient. \item Universe polymorphism: a development (program+proof) that uses tries mapping keys to bindings of type $\tau$, and also uses unrelated tries mapping to bindings of type $\sigma$, should not cause unnecessary universe constraints between $\tau$ and $\sigma$. \end{enumerate}
+In the process, we have learned to demand more and more criteria of efficiency and provability from them: \begin{enumerate} \item[] \emph{Core Requirements} \item Basic operators: \lstinline{empty} (the finite map with an empty domain), \lstinline{get} (the lookup operator), and \lstinline{set} (the update operator). \item Proofs\footnote{All proofs mentioned in this paper are machine-checked unless explicitly noted otherwise.} of basic laws: \lstinline{get $i$ empty = None}, \lstinline{get $i$ (set $i$ $v$ $m$) = Some $v$}, \lstinline{$i\not=j~\rightarrow$ get $i$ (set $j$ $v$ $m$) = get $i$ $m$}. \item A purely functional implementation (which rules out hash tables, for example). \item A \emph{persistent} semantics, so that \lstinline{set $j$ $v$ $m$} does not destroy $m$; this arises naturally from the purely functional implementation. \item Efficient representation of keys. \item Efficient asymptotic time complexity of \lstinline{get} and \lstinline{set} operations, as extracted to OCaml. \item Linear-time computation of the list of key-binding pairs of a finite-map, in sorted order by key, with proofs of its properties. \item Linear-time combining two finite maps $m_1$ and $m_2$ with function $f$ yielding a map $m$ such that, at any key $i$, $m(i)=f(m_1(i),m_2(i))$; with proofs of its properties. \item[]~ \item[] \emph{Extended Requirements} \item Efficiency in the face of sparseness: that is, if the magnitude of individual keys is much greater than the number of keys bound in the map. \item Efficiency not only as extracted to OCaml (i.e., with proofs erased), but also as represented in Coq and computed within Coq (i.e., without proof erasure). \item Extensionality: the property that $(\forall i.~m_1(i)=m_2(i))~\rightarrow~m_1=m_2$.
+This allows Leibniz equality to be used in proofs about the larger systems in which the finite maps are embedded; otherwise, equivalence relations must be used, which is less convenient. \end{enumerate}

 The \emph{Core Requirements} were all satisfied by a simple binary-trie data structure, implemented in CompCert and used 2005--2021 \cite{CompCert-maps}.
 In section \ref{core} we will present the data structure and its operations, and discuss the proofs.